ZinggJM/GxEPD2_WS_Shield/README.md

 - For SPI e-paper displays from Dalian Good Display
 - and SPI e-paper boards from Waveshare
 - Variant of GxEPD2 that uses the 128k SRAM of the shield for graphics buffer
+- of limited usefulness, but an interesting experiment (sram quality questionable)

 ### important note :
 - the display panels are for 3.3V supply and 3.3V data lines